Cyprus–Greece relations

 Cyprus–Greece relations are the bilateral and historic relations between the Republic of Cyprus and the Hellenic Republic.
 Cyprus has an embassy in Athens and a consulate-general in Thessaloniki.
 Greece has an embassy in Nicosia.
 Both countries are full members of the United Nations, European Union, Council of Europe and the Organization for Security and Co-operation in Europe (OSCE).
 Relations between the two countries have been exceptionally close since the Republic of Cyprus was formed in 1960.
-The Greek populations in Cyprus and Greece share a common ethnicity, heritage, language, and religion.
+The Greek populations in Cyprus and Greece share a common ethnicity, heritage, language, culture, cuisine and religion.

 Greece has given full support to Cyprus' membership in the European Union.

 History

 Early relations

 Greek settlement area in the middle of the 6th century BC.

 As early as the 2nd millennium BC, Mycenaean-Achaean Greeks settled permanently in Cyprus and brought their language and culture to the island.
 This made Cyprus part of the ancient Greek world and, despite later foreign rule, it retained a predominantly Greek identity.
 According to Greek mythology, the island was the birthplace of Aphrodite, the Greek goddess of love.
 After its conquest by Alexander the Great (333 BC), Cyprus belonged to the Hellenistic Empire of the Ptolemaic dynasty and subsequently came under Roman control.
 In late antiquity, Cyprus became part of the Eastern Roman Empire, which further strengthened its ties to the Greek language and Orthodox Christianity.
 Although the island was temporarily exposed to Arab incursions during the Byzantine period and later (1192–1571) came under the rule of the Frankish Lusignan dynasty and the Republic of Venice, the Greek Cypriot population remained culturally and linguistically dominant.
 Until its conquest by the Ottoman Empire in 1571, Cyprus had thus established itself as an integral part of the Greek cultural sphere.